leon3s/nextauri/README.md

 ## ❓ What is Nextauri ?

-Nextauri is your favorite template for create cross-platform application using Tauri with Next.js. <br />
+Nextauri is your favorite template for create cross-platform application using `Tauri` with `Next.js`. <br />
 It came with minimal best practice setup so you can add anything fit your need. <br />
 You can it use to develop `Windows`, `Linux` and `Mac` desktop application. <br />
 But Tauri plan to have a mobile compatibility in the futur !